Particular/docs.particular.net/nservicebus/msmq/scalability-and-ha/sender-side-distribution.md

 To read more about the instance mapping, refer to the [MSMQ routing page](/nservicebus/msmq/routing.md).

 ## Limitations

-Sender-side distribution does not use message processing confirmations (like Distributor did).
+Sender-side distribution does not use message processing confirmations (the Distributor approach).
 Therefore the sender has no feedback on the availability of workers and, by default, sends the messages in a round-robin behavior.
 Should one of the nodes stop processing, the messages will start piling up in its input queue.
-This requires that nodes running in sender-side distribution mode require more careful monitoring compared to distributor workers.
+As such nodes running in sender-side distribution mode require more careful monitoring compared to distributor workers.

 ## Decommissioning endpoint instances